 Antelope Creek Elementary School

-- Antelope Creek Elementary School's student population of 484 students has stayed relatively flat over five school years.
+- Antelope Creek Elementary School's student population of 506 students has grown by 7% over five school years.

 |Grades Offered||Grades Kindergarten-6|

 |Total Students||506 students|

 - Antelope Creek Elementary School is ranked within the top 20% of all 9,602 schools in California (based off of combined math and reading proficiency testing data) for the 2017-18 school year.